 Methods in the planar domain~\cite{Sun2017_wspsnr,Vladyslav2016,Kim2019VRIQANET_OIQA} aim to compensate for the non-uniform sampling caused by the sphere-to-plane projection.
-If the equirectangular projection (ERP) is used, current planar IQA/VQA methods can be augmented by latitude-dependent weighting schemes.
-Craster parabolic projection can also be used to ensure uniform sampling density~\cite{Vladyslav2016}.
+When using ERP, planar I/VQA methods can be enhanced by latitude-dependent weighting.
+Another approach is to use the Craster parabolic projection to ensure uniform sampling density~\cite{Vladyslav2016}.
 Kim \etal~\cite{Kim2019VRIQANET_OIQA} explored an adversarial loss for learning patch-based quality estimators using content and position features.
-Li \etal~\cite{li2018_subjective} trained a convolutional neural network (CNN) for panoramic video quality assessment, making use of HM and EM data.
+Li \etal~\cite{li2018_subjective} trained a CNN for panoramic VQA, leveraging the HM and EM data.
 Methods in the spherical domain (\eg, S-PSNR~\cite{Yu2015SPSNR_OIQA} and S-SSIM~\cite{Chen2018SSIM_OIQA}) calculate and aggregate local quality estimates over the sphere.
-Yu \etal~\cite{Yu2015SPSNR_OIQA} incorporated importance weighting derived from the empirical distributions of HM and EM data.
+Yu \etal~\cite{Yu2015SPSNR_OIQA} incorporated importance weighting derived from the empirical distributions of the HM and EM data.
 Methods in the viewport domain focus on extracting viewports that are likely to be seen for quality computation.
-Xu \etal~\cite{Xu2021VGCN} used graph convolutional networks to model spatial relations of extracted viewports, which, however, does not necessarily reflect the human viewing process.
-Li \etal~\cite{Li2019_VQA} proposed a two-stage approach - viewport proposal and quality assessment using spherical convolution~\cite{Taco2018_ShpericalCNN}.
-Recently, Sui \etal~\cite{Sui2021} suggested to convert a panoramic image to planar videos by sampling, along users' scanpaths, sequences of rectilinear projections of viewports.
-By doing so, mature planar IQA/VQA methods can be directly applied.
-In this work, we will continue along this path to take into account viewing conditions, with the goal of boosting existing quality predictors for panoramic videos.
+Xu \etal~\cite{Xu2021VGCN} used graph convolutional networks to model the spatial relations of extracted viewports, which, however, does not necessarily reflect the human viewing process.
+Li \etal~\cite{Li2019_VQA} proposed a two-stage approach, involving viewport proposal and quality assessment with spherical convolution~\cite{Taco2018_ShpericalCNN}.
+Recently, Sui \etal~\cite{Sui2021} suggested converting a panoramic image to planar videos by sampling sequences of rectilinear projections of viewports along users' scanpaths.
+This approach allows mature planar I/VQA methods to be directly applied.